2024-2025 Mixed-Age Kindergarten Eligibility: June 1, 2018 – May 31, 2020

-Tucson Waldorf School’s kindergartens provide a rhythmical schedule and sensory-rich environment for children, ages four to six, where they can explore and engage in their expanding world.
-Teachers provide opportunities for learning through a variety of creative, hands-on experiences that emphasize the process rather than the product.
-Through imaginative play and healthy movement, children develop social graces and physical competency that create a solid foundation for future academic work in the grade school.
+Tucson Waldorf School’s play-based Mixed-Age Kindergarten provides a rhythmical schedule and sensory-rich environment, for children ages four through six, in which to explore and engage in their expanding world.
+The teachers provide opportunities for learning through a variety of creative, hands-on experiences that emphasize the process rather than the product.
+Through imaginative play and healthy movement, the child develops social graces and physical competency that creates a solid foundation for future academic work in the grade school.

 We provide the essential foundation for academic learning: